Monitoring and Telemetry in Irrigated Agriculture

 • low work efficiency

-Another option is the non-automated irrigation model, which has equipment but is still manually controlled, which generates wasted resources, imprecise irrigation volume and high labor costs.
+Another option is the non-automated irrigation model, which has equipment but is still manually controlled, leading to wasted resources, inaccurate irrigation volume, and high labor costs.

-The third model is automated irrigation, with complex equipment that is expensive to maintain, in addition to the entire network of cables, which are difficult to install, necessary to make the operation possible.
+The third model is automated irrigation, with complex equipment that is costly to maintain, in addition to the entire network of cables, which is difficult to install, necessary to make the operation possible.

-Above Above-Net proposes a new model , a solution whose topology includes sensors spread throughout the planted crops, transmitting in real time the relevant conditions and quantities to increase harvest productivity.
+Above Above-Net proposes a new model , a solution whose topology includes sensors spread throughout the planted crops transmitting in real time the conditions and parameters relevant to increasing harvest productivity.

 The benefits of this solution are: